YonLiud/Emergency-Caller-FiveM/README.md

 ```

 ## Questions and Requests
-If you have any suggestions or ideas, feel free to  contact me in [my Linktree](https://linktr.ee/YonLiud) or my Discord > y0nliud#1545 <
+If you have any suggestions or ideas, feel free to  contact me by my Discord <b> y0nliud#1545 </b>

 ### Bug Reporting
 To report a bug or any issue you encounter, open a github issue ticket, and I will fix the issue hopefully the following commit and releases